 - Marine research

 - Law enforcement

-Land surveyors are increasing turning to drones to acquire highly accurate digital survey data from the air in a fraction of the time (and expense) required by survey teams on the ground.
+Land surveyors are increasingly turning to drones to acquire highly accurate digital survey data from the air in a fraction of the time (and expense) required by survey teams on the ground.

-Using base station reference data and GPS, specially equipped drones can gather three-dimensional cartographic information with an accuracy of within one to two cm after processing.
-Cartographic surveys are used in many industries, including:
+Using base station reference data and GPS, specially equipped drones can gather three-dimensional cartographic information with an accuracy of within one to two centimeters after processing.
+Cartographic surveys are used in many fields, including: